|Sacramento Traditional Jazz Society - Summer Jazz Camp|

 |Spring - Summer 2017|

-that the Channel Cities Jazz Club has decided to sponsor me.
-There are
+Cities Jazz Club has decided to sponsor me.
+There are many

-many things I hope to get out of this camp, but mostly, improvement of
+things I hope to get out of this camp, but mostly,

 I have been playing jazz for about three years now, and in my perspective, I have a limited knowledge on this topic, but I do have strong insight on it.
 To me, jazz is the most adaptable type of music to every musician out there.
 From soloing to adding your own glissando, anything is possible to create the most dramatic and pungent music.
 Diverse is another way I would describe jazz.
 Imagine playing a latin etude, you play it a couple times and then you get bored, well you have bossa, swing, bebop, and so many more types of jazz to choose from.
 I am never tired when playing jazz because there are endless possibilities.
 I do not always have the skills to play the musical ideas that I get in my head, so in the act of expanding my knowledge of jazz, I can become an even better musician.